Best 40 UX/UI Books Free & Paid Versions

 19. Information Visualization (3rd Edition) by Colin Ware.

 Visualization of data and any kind of information related to the science of semiotics.
-Colin Ware created a scintillating guide that will give you an understanding of a nature of signs and symbols.
+Colin Ware created a scintillating guide that will give you an understanding of the nature of signs and symbols.

 20. 100 Things Every Designer Needs to Know About People by Susan Weinschenk.